Thriving Relationships Lab at Arizona State University School of Social Work

 Picture

-We are recruiting fraternity and sorority members, student athletes, LGBTQ+, International students, and the general study body for these focus groups.
+We recruited sorority members, women-identifying students, and LGBTQ+ students for these focus groups.

 Picture